KooshalPoudel/Prototype/README.md

 # Prototype
-This is a prototype for online maeketplace to buy and sell shoes/
+This is a prototype for online maeketplace to buy and sell shoes.
+We Named it Jutta which basically means "Shoes" in Nepali Language